samuelmholley1/Life-Command-Rebuild/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ---

+# July 8, 2025: E2E Auth, Data Isolation, and Documentation Finalization

+- All E2E and manual login flows now use a dedicated, confirmed test user (`e2e-test-user@mailinator.com`) in the E2E Supabase project.
+- Environment variable handling, user creation, and API routes are fully documented and robust.
+- E2E `.env` and Playwright config ensure the correct database is always used for tests.
+- **Test Data Policy:**
+  - All E2E tests use unique, timestamped task titles.
+  - `global.setup.ts` deletes all tasks for the test user before each run, ensuring a clean state.
+  - No teardown is needed unless immediate post-test DB cleanup is required for other workflows.
+  - A small subset of test data (the E2E user and schema) is preserved for test repeatability and auditability.
+- All code, scripts, and docs reference only the dedicated test user and correct environment variables.
+- All changes from this session are now committed and pushed.

+---